-The reality is that our money has to go somewhere, whether it be stocks, bonds or cash or other asset classes and the easiest valuation comparison here is bonds which have historically been seen as the alternative to their riskier cousin stocks.
+The reality is that our money has to go somewhere.
+Whether it be stocks, bonds or cash or other asset classes.
+Bonds offer the easiest valuation comparison as they have historically been seen as the alternative to their riskier cousin stocks.

 In the table below, I’ve outlined the Schiller P/E(CAPE) for the S&P 500 from 1997 to today, converted it to a earnings yield and compared that earnings yield to the 10yr risk free treasury bond.
 I’ve also added a price to yield for the 10 yr treasury to better illustrative the comparison.

 The concept here is simple.
 If we have to put money somewhere then we either put it in stocks or bonds, in this case the S&P 500 for stocks and the 10yr treasury for bonds.
 In assessing which one is the better investment, we take the yield of one and compare it to the other.
-I’ve colored the difference red when it benefits bonds, orange when it’s a toss up and green when it benefits stocks.
+The colors are red when it benefits bonds, orange when it’s a toss up and green when it benefits stocks.

-I wouldn’t worry about the colors too much as there’s no scientific basis for what constitutes a good value for stocks or bonds.
+I wouldn’t worry about the colors too much.
+There’s no scientific basis for what constitutes a good value for stocks or bonds.
 It’s just a simplified way of looking at the two asset classes and comparing them.

-The idea is to illustrate how hard it really is to say that the stock market is “overvalued” because the next question is, it’s “overvalued” against what?
+The idea is to illustrate how hard it really is to say that the stock market is “overvalued”.
+Against what should be the next question.

-If you look at the data until 2002, it’s easy to make the assumption that stocks were overvalued and likely WERE overvalued because an investor could get a much better yield from a risk free 10 year treasury.
+The assumption that stocks were overvalued in 2000 is easy to make after looking at the data.
+They likely WERE overvalued because an investor could get a much better yield from a risk free 10 year treasury.

-There is a simple reason why stocks generally have a better return profile than bonds and it’s the fact that they can grow earnings but that clearly wasn’t the case during that time frame due to the hefty prices investors had to pay for that growth in relation for the guaranteed return they could get from 10 yr treasuries.
+There is a simple reason why stocks generally have a better return profile than bonds.
+It’s the fact that they can grow earnings but that clearly wasn’t the case during that time frame.
+That was due to the hefty prices investors had to pay for that growth in relation for the guaranteed return they could get from 10 yr treasuries.

-However, once the bond yields started to drop, that difference became smaller and bonds started to be less attractive to investors who could get a similar yield plus growth from stocks.
+However, once the bond yields started to drop, that difference became smaller.
+Bonds started to be less attractive to investors who could get a similar yield plus growth from stocks.

 That was a solid time for stocks but that ground to a halt in 2008 during the financial crisis.
-Once we got past that, we saw the reverse of what happened in the early part of the decade as the red turned to green.
+Once we got past that, we saw the reverse of what happened in the early part of the decade.
+The red turned to green.

 The earnings yield in 2009 was suddenly much higher than bonds and as we know now, that offered one of the best investing opportunities in our lifetime.
-Investors who weren’t scared off by the turbulence in the market had the opportunity to buy stocks at bargain basement prices while bonds suddenly became more expensive as money flooded into the market and yields began to fall.
+The opportunity to buy stocks at bargain basement prices was offered to those who weren’t scared by the market turbulence.
+Bonds suddenly became more expensive as money flooded into the market and yields began to fall.

-It’s easy to say this now but it’s quite clear why money kept flowing into the markets and continues flowing into the market today when the alternative is priced where it is right now.
+It’s easy to say this now.
+Money kept flowing into the markets and continues flowing into the market today because the alternative is priced where it is right now.

 The Market Picture

-I’ve read about the upcoming crash and the how overvalued the market is for a few years and that’s might have been the case if you bought into the CAPE ratio argument.
+I’ve read about the upcoming crash and the how overvalued the market is for a few years.
+That might have been the case if you bought into the CAPE ratio argument.

-It might have been easy to say the stock market is over valued in 2000 and move your money into bonds when those were yielding 6%.
+It might have been easy to say the stock market is over valued in 2000.
+You could move your money into bonds when those were yielding 6%.

-It was much harder to make that argument in 2016 when the earnings yield was 2% higher than the bond yield.
+It was much harder to make that argument in 2016.
+At that time, the earnings yield was 2% higher than the bond yield.

-It makes little sense from a long term perspective to put your money into something that essentially has a P/E of 50 and won’t grow earnings at all in the next 10 years and that’s what bonds offered.
-It was a much sounder bet to keep your money in the stock market even at a P/E of 25 because of potential earnings growth AND a higher yield.
+It makes little sense from a long term perspective to put your money into something that essentially has a P/E of 50.
+On top of that, it won’t grow earnings at all in the next 10 years.
+That’s what bonds offered.
+Even at a P/E of 25, the stock market was a much sounder bet because of potential earnings growth AND a higher yield.

 That’s not to say that bonds hold no value in a portfolio right now because they are a risk modifier and can help smooth out losses which is important in the long run.
 They are there to make sure you don’t make any dumb decisions with your stocks during a recession.

-It’s easy to say that 2016 looked like a prime buying opportunity in hindsight after an excellent 2017 but that wasn’t all that clear in 2016 as there were many people calling for a terrible year.
-The stock market is a risky bet and it’s not always reasonable but this certainly speaks to one reason why what happened in 2017 may have been reasonable after all.
+It’s easy to say that 2016 looked like a prime buying opportunity in hindsight after an excellent 2017.
+That wasn’t all that clear in 2016 as there were many people calling for a terrible year.
+Risk is the game when it comes to the stock market.
+In the short run, sometimes you win and sometimes you lose.
+It’s not always reasonable but this certainly speaks to one reason why what happened in 2017 may have been reasonable after all.

 The question is whether the market is still a sound investment at a time where the CAPE ratio has climbed above 30 and the P/E ratios are 25.62 and 20 on a GAAP and Non-GAAP basis respectively.

-Those certainly SEEM like high numbers but the point of this post wasn’t to tell you whether they ARE but to give some context around current valuation and let you make your own decisions based on your risk profile.
+Those certainly SEEM like high numbers.
+The point of this post wasn’t to tell you whether they ARE but to give some context around current valuation.
+Now, I’ll let you make your own decisions based on your risk profile.

-After all, 2000 looked like a bad time to invest but stocks still ended up being a better bet in the long run than bonds despite how things looked back then.
+After all, 2000 looked like a bad time to invest.
+Despite a bleak outlook, stocks still ended up being the better bet then.

-An investor who put 10k into the U.S. stock market on January 1, 2000 and held through today still made a return of 5.58%.
-That’s against a 5.43% in a 10 year treasury fund and that was at a time where yields were much more favorable than they are now and CAPE ratios were a lot higher.
+An investor who put 10k into the U.S. stock market on January 1, 2000 still made a return of 5.58%.
+That’s against a 5.43% in a 10 year treasury fund.
+That was at a time where yields were much more favorable than they are now and CAPE ratios were a lot higher.

 The 40+ CAPE ratio shown above was just for the S&P 500 so it was likely that the total stock market was even higher as the NASDAQ P/E was floating somewhere in the 170 P/E range at that time.

-The 5.58% isn’t anything amazing and likely lower than investors expect but it’s still not a bad number when you consider how “overvalued” the market was at the time.
+The 5.58% isn’t anything amazing.
+It’s likely lower than investors expect.
+However, it’s still not a bad number when you consider how “overvalued” the market was at the time.